SatelliteQE/nailgun/docs/examples.rst

 NailGun shields the developer from this issue — not a single path is present!

 Fifth, the NailGun script shields developers from idiosyncrasies in JSON request formats.
-Notice how no nested hass is necessary when issuing a GET request for organizations, but a nested hash is necessary when issuing a POST request for users.
+Notice how no nested dict is necessary when issuing a GET request for organizations, but a nested dict is necessary when issuing a POST request for users.
 Differences like this abound.
 NailGun packages data for you.

 Sixth, and perhaps most obviously, the NailGun script is *significantly*